thirstyape/easy-blazor-bulma/README.md

 * `<BooleanIcon />`, creates an icon with either a check or 'X'
 * `<ButtonBase />`, allows easily creating standard buttons
 * `<DeleteButton />`, creates a button to delete a record with a confirmation modal
+* `<Notification />`, creates a bold notification block, to alert your users of something
 * `<ProgressBar />`, creates a meter to display completion or loading status
 * `<ResetButton />`, creates a button to reset contents of a form
 * `<SubmitButton />`, creates a button to submit contents of a form